Rudy Giuliani: Dominion and Smartmatic lawsuits

-As part of Giuliani's allegations that voting machines had been rigged, he made several false assertions about two rival companies, Dominion Voting Systems and Smartmatic.
+As part of his allegations that voting machines had been rigged, Giuliani made several false assertions about two rival companies, Dominion Voting Systems and Smartmatic.
 These false claims included that Smartmatic owned Dominion; that Dominion voting machines used Smartmatic software; that Dominion voting machines sent vote data to Smartmatic at foreign locations; that Dominion was founded by the former socialist Venezuelan leader Hugo Chávez; and that Dominion is a "radical-left" company with connections to antifa.
 Both companies sued Giuliani and Fox News.
-Dominion filed a defamation lawsuit against Giuliani on January 25, 2021, seeking $1.3billion in damages, and separately sued Fox News for $1.6 billion.
-On February 4, 2021, Smartmatic also filed a lawsuit that accused Giuliani, Fox News, some hosts at Fox News, and Sidney Powell of engaging in a "disinformation campaign" against the company, and asked for $2.7billion in damages.
-A New York State Supreme Court judge ruled in March 2022 that the Smartmatic suit against Fox News and others could proceed, though he dismissed some allegations against Giuliani.
+Dominion filed a defamation lawsuit against Giuliani in January 2021, seeking $1.3 billion in damages; the parties settled on September 26, 2025, for an undisclosed sum.
+Separately, Dominion sued Fox News for $1.6 billion, and settled for $787.5 million.
+Dominion also sued Sidney Powell for election-related lies.

+On February 4, 2021, Smartmatic sued Giuliani, Fox News and some of its hosts, and Powell, accusing them of engaging in a "disinformation campaign" against the company; the company sought $2.7 billion in damages.
+A New York State Supreme Court judge, in March 2022, denied the defendants' motion to dismiss, ruling that the Smartmatic's defamation suit against Fox News and Giuliani could proceed; however, the court dismissed two of the sixteen counts against Giuliani.
+In February 2023, the Appellate Division reinstated the two counts.
 On September 10, 2021, Fox News told Giuliani that neither he nor his son Andrew would be allowed on their network for nearly three months.